 I worship at the food altar of Yotam Ottolenghi, and this recipe for roasted pumpkin (squash) with chilli yoghurt and coriander sauce is the first recipe I’m trying from his new cook book Plenty More.
 It’s a masterpiece and a treasure, and quite frankly, along with Plenty, which is definitely one of my all-time favourite cookbooks, is a must-have in any self-respecting cooks collection.
 Especially if you love cooking vegetables or vegetarian food.
-The recipe over delivered for me, but then it’s not like I had any doubts that it wouldn’t.
+The recipe over delivered for me, but then it’s not like I had any doubts that it would.
 So simple and packed with so much flavour.

 I tweaked it ever so slightly in that I used pumpkin instead of squash – but they are all in the same family anyway.
 I love Crown Prince pumpkins.
 The ones that have a silvery, blue grey on the outside and have the most delicious flavour.
 They are far sweeter and better than butternut in my opinion.
 I bought two large chunks as they are very big to buy whole and this was more than enough.
 I used a little more than the recipe so I added a dash more cinnamon, olive oil, salt and pepper.
 I also cut the pieces a little bigger so adjusted the cooking time from 40 minutes to an hour.
 I love to almost over-cook pumpkin until the edges go a a darker brown and turn crispy.
 I like to cook them until they are just before the mushy stage.